greyfold/home_assistant_eaton_battery_storage/README.md

 ### HACS (Recommended)

-1. Open HACS in Home Assistant
+1. Install HACS following the [installation guide](https://hacs.xyz/docs/use/download/download/).
-2. Click on "Integrations"
+2. Open Home Assistant and click "HACS" in the sidebar.
-3. Click the three dots in the top right corner
+3. In HACS, click "Integrations", then click the three dots (⋯) in the top-right corner.
 4. Select "Custom repositories"
 5. Add this repository URL.
 6. Select "Integration" as the category